T

 museum

-Housed in a former convent, this art museum boasts an impressive collection of Sevillian art, particularly from the Spanish Golden Age.
-It features works by Murillo, Zurbarán, and Valdés Leal.
-A must-visit for art enthusiasts.
+Housed in a former convent, this museum boasts an impressive collection of Spanish art, particularly from the Sevillian school of the 17th century, featuring works by Murillo and Zurbarán.

 2. Midday